aalto-ics-kepaco/pairwiseMKL/README.rst

 Script main.py demonstrates the usage of pairwiseMKL.

 The computations can be easily parallized using array jobs, which is especially useful when working with large datasets.
 Script main_precalculate_M_arrayjob.py shows how to calculate each row of the matrix M needed to find kernel weights using array jobs.
 The script takes a row number of the matrix M as input.
 In case of drug response dataset with 120 pairwise kernels, the corresponding bash script should contain #SBATCH --array=0-119.
-Given precalculated matrix M, script main_arrayjob_using_precalculated_M.py demonstrates how to run each outer cross validation (CV) loop as a separate array job.
-This script takes a number identyfying the outer CV loop as input.
+Given pre-calculated matrix M, script main_arrayjob_using_precalculated_M.py demonstrates how to run each outer cross validation (CV) loop as a separate array job.
+This script takes a number identifying the outer CV loop as input.
 In the pairwiseMKL paper, we used 10x3 nested CV (10 outer folds, 3 inner folds), and thus the corresponding bash script should contain #SBATCH --array=0-9.